Clinical-Genomics/microSALT/README.md

 ## Usage
 * Use the `start` function to start sbatch job(s), producing output to `folders['results']`.
 * After you have been informed of job completetion (through e-mail).
-Use the `finish` function to upload parsed results to the SQL back-end and produce reports (HTML & CSV).
+Use the `finish` function to upload parsed results to the SQL back-end and produce reports (HTML).
 * Various functionality, including adding new reference organisms and re-generating reports; are stored under the `util` command.

+## Databases
+###MLST Definitions
+microSALT is able to neatly download the MLST definitions for any organism on pubMLST (https://pubmlst.org/databases/).
+Other definitions may be used, as long as they retain the same format.

+###Resistance genes
+microSALT relies on the resistance genes of resFinder (https://cge.cbs.dtu.dk/services/data.php).
+Make sure you download these, extract the zip and point the keyword 'resistances' in the configuration to the corresponding folder.
+Any definitions will work, as long as they retain the same formatting.